5 student-led climate solutions at Woodstock High School

 By Jane Burchill

-This Fall, students at Woodstock High took action on climate change by making impressive improvements around their school.
+In the Fall of 2018, students at Woodstock High took action on climate change by making impressive improvements around their school.
 In order to make these changes, students used data collected in the Sustainability in Action program led by The Gaia Project last February.
-Here are some of their impressive steps forward:
+Here are some of their climate solutions:

 1.Starting a compost program: After a group identified how much compost was being put into the garbage bins, a compost program was developed and is now in the works!
 All you need is a few indoor bins, one big outdoor bin (enroll the shop class!) and some volunteers to bring the compost out (cue Environmental Science club!)